zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/EXAMPLES.md

 This is a selection of examples from [UC Berkeley OpenSees Examples](https://opensees.berkeley.edu/wiki/index.php?title=Examples) and [OpenSeesPy Examples](https://openseespydoc.readthedocs.io/en/latest/src/examples.html)

-There are both TCL sctips and Python scripts
+There are both TCL scripts and Python scripts

 None of these example produces graphical output (graphical output will only be seen in CCR's [OnDemand portal](https://ondemand.ccr.buffalo.edu))